EECS-495/iTrack/README.md

         Features that can tolerate imperfect environments:
         - Shaky camera due to transport, walking, etc.

-Most of the logic regarding eye tracking and ARKit Framework configuration can be found in iTrackAlpha/iTrackAlpha/ViewController.swift.
+Most of the logic regarding eye tracking and ARKit Framework configuration can be found in the "iTrackAlpha/iTrackAlpha/ViewController.swift" file.